Thyroid Issues After Childhood Cancer Treatment

 Thyroid Nodules

 Thyroid nodules can appear as a painless bump or lump in your neck.
-Depending on the location, you may be able to feel it or it can press on your throat, causing symptoms such as difficulty swallowing or a change in your voice.
+Depending on the location, you may be able to feel it, or it can press on your throat causing symptoms like trouble swallowing or a change in your voice.
 Many thyroid nodules will have no noticeable symptoms.

-• Survivors who have had radiation to the brain or neck should have a physical exam by your healthcare provider every year.
+• If you have had radiation to the brain or neck, you should have a physical exam by your provider every year.

 • Inform your provider about any symptoms that could be caused by a thyroid issue (as listed above).